 Tenants can usually move out by giving proper notice (normally three months), or under Articles 1870 to 1871 of the Civil Code of Québec, tenants also have the right to sublease or assign their lease, provided they notify the landlord in writing.

-Short-term rentals such as Airbnb are especially restricted in Quebec.
-In most municipalities, including Montreal, short-term rentals (under 31 days) are only permitted in zones specifically authorized for tourist accommodation and must comply with provincial registration requirements under the Act Respecting Tourist Accommodation Establishments.
+Most municipalities in places like Quebec City or Montreal limit short-term rentals such as Airbnb are especially to certain zones, specifically authorized for tourist accommodation.
+These properties must comply with provincial registration requirements under the Act Respecting Tourist Accommodation Establishments.
 In many condo buildings, the by-laws outright ban Airbnb-style rentals.

 Legal structure

-In a condo, ownership is governed by a divided co-ownership structure (copropriété divise) set out in the Civil Code of Quebec.
-Each owner holds title to their private unit and a share of the common areas, managed collectively through a syndicate of co-ownership.
+The Civil Code of Quebec defines the legal structure of divided co-ownership.
+In this case, each owner holds title to their private unit and a share of the common areas, managed collectively through a syndicate of co-ownership.

 Who maintains the building?

-In a condo, maintenance of the building’s common areas such as the roof, structure and hallways is handled by the syndicate of co-ownership.
+In a condo, the syndicate of co-ownership handles maintenance of the building’s common areas such as the roof, structure and hallways.
 To do this they use funds collected from owners through monthly condo fees and special assessments.
 Meanwhile each owner is responsible for maintaining their own private unit.

-By contrast, in an apartment, the landlord is responsible for all building maintenance, including common areas and major repairs, while tenants are only expected to keep their individual units clean and in good condition.
+By contrast, in an apartment, the landlord is responsible for all building maintenance, including common areas and major repairs.
+The landlord typically only expects that tents keep their individual units clean and in good condition.

 Governed by

-In a condo, disputes and governance issues fall under the Civil Code of Québec and are handled through the civil courts (usually the Cour du Québec or the Superior Court, depending on the case).
-Owners can request access to financial records, call meetings or take legal action if they believe that the syndicate or its directors fail to meet their obligations.
+In a condo, disputes and governance issues fall under the Civil Code of Québec.
+Generally owners file complaints through through the civil courts.
+Owners can also request access to financial records, call meetings or take legal action if they believe that the syndicate or its directors fail to meet their obligations.

 In an apartment, all rental relationships between landlords and tenants are governed by the Tribunal administratif du logement (TAL), which handles disputes related to leases, rent, maintenance, and tenant rights.